 This classic Irish pub on George Street has just about every beer imaginable.
 It's no wonder the folks from O'Reilly's also own Yellowbelly Brewery — one of the best craft breweries in Canada.
 Beer isn't the only thing they do well here; their fish and brewis, a traditional Newfoundland and Labrador favorite consisting of cod and hard bread, is the perfect complement to your cold one.
 They feature live music acts every night of the week, and the open roof is ideal for enjoying the tunes in the sunshine.

-This intimate restaurant right across the street from The Reluctant Chef was nominated as one of the best new restaurants in Canada by EnRoute.
+This intimate restaurant has been nominated in the past as one of the best new restaurants in Canada by EnRoute.
 Seto serves inspired Canadian cuisine and beautifully crafted cocktails in a pleasant and relaxed setting.
 Their wild sockeye salmon, cured with coffee and a strawberry beet glaze, was divine.
 The dishes at Seto are incredibly photogenic, and, luckily, they taste as amazing as they look.

 Mallard Cottage sits in one of the oldest wooden buildings in North America, and its home is Quidi Vidi, a historic, charming neighborhood on the harbor.
 The splendid interior is a mix of rustic cabin meets Brooklyn hip, and the appealing atmosphere is the perfect complement to the incredible food.
 Every family-style dish that hits your table will blow your mind — from the chanterelle toast to the blue mussels to the dehydrated scallops with snow peas to the halibut ceviche with potato chips.
 Although it's famous for its brunch, you really can't go wrong with any meal here.
 Chef Todd Perrin; his wife, Kim Doyle; and sommelier Stephen Lee have managed to create an unpretentious, fun environment where you can cozy up, get lost in conversation, and be comforted by the outstanding eats.